cslasher/learnyounode-solutions/README.md

 # learnyounode-solutions
 My solutions to the excellent [workshopper/learnyounode](https://github.com/workshopper/learnyounode).
-I am learning Node from scratch, so a few places are not up to convention.
+I am learning Node from scratch, so there are bound to have mistakes.
-I will fix them when I'm abled.
+I will fix them when I get more familiared with Node.